sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 This mapping specifies, for example:

-- To fill the PDF field `customerName`, take the values of the json keys `customer.first_name`, `customer.last_name` in the API request and concatenate them.
+- To fill the PDF field `customerName`, take the values of the JSON keys `customer.first_name`, `customer.last_name` in the API request and concatenate them.
 - To fill the PDF field `customerStrAdr`, get the second element in the addresses array in the API request, then get the value of the `street_address` key.
-- To fill the PDF field `contractStart`, look for the json key `contract.start_date` in the API request.
+- To fill the PDF field `contractStart`, look for the JSON key `contract.start_date` in the API request.
 If Sensible doesn't find that key, then fallback to an alternative and synonymous key, `policy.start_date`.

-TODO: what other methods do we provide except concat?  will we allow any other params except method and sources?

-**Notes (todo, put somewhere about fallbacks not just in the notes above)**

 Portfolio generation
 ----